fsfe/reuse-docs/spec.md

   - `closest`, the default value when `precedence` is not defined.
 This is an instruction to associate the Copyright and Licensing Information inside of the Covered Files, if available.
 If no such Information is found, then the Information inside the table of the closest `REUSE.toml` that covers the File is associated.
 This algorithm is applied separately for copyright and for licensing.
-If a table in a closer `REUSE.toml` file has the `toml` precedence for the same File, then that precedence is applied, and `closest` is ignored.
+If a table for the same File in a closer `REUSE.toml` file has the `override` precedence, then that precedence is applied, and `closest` is ignored.
 This is effectively a fallback.

   - `aggregate`.
 This is an instruction to always associate the Copyright and Licensing Information defined in the table with the table's Covered Files.
     Subsequently, the `closest` logic is also applied.

-  - `toml`.
+  - `override`.
 This is an instruction to associate the Copyright and Licensing Information defined in the table with the table's Covered Files, and to ignore any other Information that is closer to the Files.
 The table in the `REUSE.toml` that is the closest to the root of the Project is authoritative.

 - `SPDX-FileCopyrightText` (OPTIONAL), a string or list of strings.
 Each string MUST be a Copyright Notice to be associated with the table's Covered Files.